biroltopuz/DB-Scripts/SQLServer/Tools/Brent Ozar/README.md

 * @Debug - default 0.
 When 1, we print out messages of what we're doing in the messages tab of SSMS.
 * @StopAt NVARCHAR(14) - pass in a date time to stop your restores at a time like '20170508201501'.
 This doesn't use the StopAt parameter for the restore command - it simply stops restoring logs that would have this date/time's contents in it.
 (For example, if you're taking backups every 15 minutes on the hour, and you pass in 9:05 AM as part of the restore time, the restores would stop at your last log backup that doesn't include 9:05AM's data - but it won't restore right up to 9:05 AM.)
 * @SkipBackupsAlreadyInMsdb - default 0.
 When set to 1, we check MSDB for the most recently restored backup from this log path, and skip all backup files prior to that.
 Useful if you're pulling backups from across a slow network and you don't want to wait to check the restore header of each backup.
+* @EnableBroker - default 0.
+When set to 1, we run RESTORE WITH ENABLE_BROKER, enabling the service broker.
+Unless specified, the service broker is disabled on restore even if it was enabled when the backup was taken.

 For information about how this works, see [Tara Kizer's white paper on Log Shipping 2.0 with Google Compute Engine.](https://www.brentozar.com/archive/2017/03/new-white-paper-build-sql-server-disaster-recovery-plan-google-compute-engine/)